 What is considered an excellent credit score?

 There are two main credit-scoring models: FICO and VantageScore.
-Each model comes up with credit scores differently.
-Both models use similar criteria to come up with scores, but the criteria aren’t weighed the same.
+Each model comes up with credit scores differently and while both models use similar criteria to come up with scores, the criteria isn’t weighed the same way.

 That means an excellent credit score can differ depending on the scoring model used.
-Here are the credit scores that are considered excellent for each scoring model.
+For the most accurate read of your score, it’s best to be aware of how your credit fairs with each scoring model.

 FICO has been around the longest and is the most commonly used credit scoring model.
 FICO scores are used by 90 percent of top lenders to determine the credit history and reliability of a consumer.